Letter graphs and geometric grid classes of permutations

-It is apparent from the definition that all of the vertices of $\Gamma_D(w)$ that are encoded by the same letter form either a clique or a co-clique---if the letter is $a\in\Sigma$, then these vertices form a clique if $(a,a)\in D$ and they form a co-clique if $(a,a)\notin D$.
+It is apparent from the definition that all of the vertices of $\Gamma_D(w)$ that are encoded by a single letter form either a clique or a co-clique---if the letter is $a\in\Sigma$, then these vertices form a clique if~$(a,a)\in D$ and they form a co-clique if $(a,a)\notin D$.
 This implies that the lettericity of a graph is bounded below by its \emph{co-chromatic number}, which is defined to be the minimum number of cliques and co-cliques that the vertices of the graph can be partitioned into.
 That said, the perfect matchings have co-chromatic number $2$ but unbounded lettericity, as we sketch below.

-\begin{proposition} The set of perfect matchings $\{mK_2\st r\ge 1\}$ has unbounded lettericity. \end{proposition} \begin{proof} Suppose to the contrary that the lettericity of every matching $mK_2$ was bounded by some constant, say $r$.
+\begin{proposition} The set of perfect matchings $\{mK_2\st m\ge 1\}$ has unbounded lettericity. \end{proposition} \begin{proof} Suppose to the contrary that the lettericity of every matching~$mK_2$ was bounded by some constant, say~$r$.
 In such an $r$-lettering of a matching, every edge has only $r^2$ possible labelings (or letterings).
-Therefore the matching $(mr^2+1)K_2$ must contain $m$ edges with the same labels.
-It follows that the matching $mK_2$ would therefore actually have lettericity $2$.
+Therefore the matching $(mr^2+1)K_2$ must contain~$m$ edges with the same labels.
+It follows that the matching~$mK_2$ would therefore actually have lettericity $2$.
 However, it is not difficult to verify that $3K_2$ has lettericity $3$. \end{proof}

-In fact, without much additional effort, one can show that the lettericity of $mK_2$ is precisely $m$.
+In fact, without much additional effort, one can show that the lettericity of~$mK_2$ is precisely~$m$.
 This was claimed without proof by Petkov{\v{s}}ek~\cite[Section~5.3]{petkovsek:letter-graphs-a:}, and proved by Alecu, Lozin, and de Werra~\cite[Lemma~3]{alecu:the-micro-world:}; the approach used above is from Ferguson and Vatter~\cite{ferguson:letter-graphs-a:}.